cyb2rS2c/StealthChopper/README.md

     colorama – Cross-platform support for colored terminal text. pyfiglet – ASCII art for banners.
     termcolor – Cross-platform support for colored terminal text.
+    dnsresolver: To resolve DNS queries.
+The package dnspython provides this functionality.
+    asyncio: It comes with Python by default, so it might not need to be added explicitly.

 # Installation